ElementoLab/utag/README.md

 There are no specific hardware requirements.

 Software requirements:
-- UTAG has only been tested on Linux machines.
+- UTAG has been tested on Mac and Linux machines.
 - Python 3.7+ (tested on 3.8.2)
 - Python packages (automatically installed by `pip`):
   - numpy